Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Creating a Purchase Reason Dataset

 Prior work has demonstrated a great success of automatic evaluation of text generation with LLMs (detailed in Section~\ref{subsec:related_work_llm}).
-Inspired by this, we explore the usage of LLMs in assessing the quality of our explanation dataset.
-In particular, we propose to measure the quality of purchase reasons and post-purchase experience from the following four dimensions.
-We conduct two separate evaluations for the two types of explanations (see Table~\ref{tab:rater_reason_prompt} and Table~\ref{tab:rater_experience_prompt} in Appendix for the specific prompts).
-We further leverage the four evaluation results to filter out noises, aiming at improving the dataset quality.
+Inspired by this, we explore the usage of LLMs in assessing the quality of our dataset from both precision and recall perspectives.
+More specifically, we present the two generations (purchase reason and post-purchase experience) in our dataset alongside the original review from which they were derived.
+We then ask LLMs to judge the quality of the generations based on the following three dimensions:

-\begin{itemize} \item Hallucination: if the explanation contains any completely irrelevant information that are not described or implied in the product information or the user review. \item Correctness: if the model correctly identifies the explanation type.
-We observe that the model sometimes confuse post-purchase experience as purchase reason, but rarely the opposite. \item Completeness: if the explanation covers all relevant aspects present in the product and the review. \item Personalization: if the explanation contains adequate personal context and is not too generic.
-It is common that some reviews are generic.
-This is not a quality metric but a tool to characterize the personalization level. \end{itemize}
+\textbf{Hallucination}: if the generation contains any completely irrelevant information that are not described or implied in the product information or the user review.
+This metric is designed to measure the \textbf{precision} of the generation.

+\textbf{Type Match}: if the model accurately distinguishes between the two types of generated text: purchase reasons and post-purchase experiences.
+We observe that the model sometimes confuse post-purchase experience as purchase reason, but rarely the opposite.
+This metric also focuses on \textbf{precision}, ensuring the model correctly categorizes the generated text.

+\textbf{Completeness}: if the generation covers all relevant aspects present in the review and the product description.
+This metric is focused on \textbf{recall}, ensuring the generated text does not miss any relevant details.

+To simplify the task, we conduct two separate evaluations for purchase reason and post-purchase experience.
+We further leverage the three evaluation results to filter out noisy generations, aiming at improving the dataset quality.